SidOfc/leather/README.md

 # Node support

-Stable Node versions from 14.18 and up are tested, Node 12.20 and up is supported.
+Stable Node versions from 16.x and up are tested.

 # Installation